-Years ago I made 100-Calorie Cheese, Vegetable and Egg Muffins.
+Years ago, I made these Healthy Egg Muffins.
 They’ve been a reader favorite over the years.

 Everyone from moms of picky toddlers to ladies hosting large brunches in need of something make-ahead-ish have written to tell me how much they love the recipe.
 I revamped that recipe by taking out the vegetables and adding sausage.
 You’re welcome.

 The sausage is juicy and adds so much flavor.
 Use precooked sausage or kielbasa.
 I used smoked turkey sausage because I had it on hand and it keeps them healthier.
 Green onions add extra flavor and a pop of color.